AndreasRoither/system-for-allergen-and-style-classification/ModelRestApi/README.md

 ## Overview

 The Model REST API is a RESTful API that provides access to various machine learning models.
 The REST API is written in Python and uses FastAPI, a high-performance web framework to build APIs.
 The API has three main components: the model loader, preprocessor and the main app, which serves the endpoints.
+If you want to load your own trained models, place them in the `models/allergen_single` folder for models that have only one file.

 ## Endpoints